 - Here’s a Wikiloc map for more details

 Wikiloc classifies this as an easy trek, but I’m not going to sugar coat it – it’s not easy, especially if you’re a #lazyass and treks are not your thing.
 Especially given the fact that the walk up to tis Spanish islet has been added to the Most Extreme Staircases In the World category.
 Just be warned.

-But worth every drop of sweat!
+For us, it was worth every drop of sweat!

 Up and Down & UpsideDown